 Crosley first started out in the US in the 1920s after being founded by Powel Crosley to design and manufacture radios.
 Crosley wanted to make radios available to everyone, an attitude that was dusted off and repurposed when the Crosley brand turned its attention to record players in the 1990s.

 This was at a time when CDs were ruling the music world, but Crosley saw a coming trend and has been making turntables ever since

-Despite being most famous for affordable suitcase turntables, Crosley has some sleek designs in its portfolio.
-The C-series is aimed at more grown-up and serious music fans, including a drone-shaped futuristic model and modern, minimal turntables.
+Despite being most famous for affordable suitcase record players, Crosley has some sleek designs in its portfolio.
+The C-series is aimed at more grown-up and serious music fans, including a drone-shaped futuristic model, and modern, minimal turntables.

 There is also a higher end of the Crosley range that features the professional K-series, which is aimed at people looking to spend more money and make a long-term investment.
 In a nutshell, there is something for everyone.

 However, with so many styles and models available by Crosley, it can be hard to know which one to choose.
 A helpful starting point can be the following questions:

 - Are you new to vinyl music or a seasoned veteran?